 After four years, I crossed Agnes Scott’s 2001 commencement stage with my bachelor’s degree in history… and my first child was born two weeks later.
 When I crossed the stage in 2003, this time with a master’s degree in teaching English, I was pregnant with my second child.
 In the nine years that followed, I established myself as a high school English teacher and my then-husband and I had two more children.
 My experiences as a young mother of color from a working class background caused me to prioritize social justice in my daily teaching practice.
 Coming out as queer after my divorce further shaped my professional and personal mission of equity for all people, regardless of social status.

 In 2016, I earned my Ph.D. in Educational Policy and was soon hired for my first academic position.
 As an assistant professor of education at the University of North Georgia, I taught pre-service teachers about the foundational elements of schooling and how to better serve marginalized students.
 As both a doctoral student and new professor, I published numerous creative and academic articles and chapters, and presented at multiple academic conferences.
 When away from campus, I continued my work toward education justice – from co-organizing education conferences and events to participating in an inclusive chaplaincy program.
 I also experienced another marriage, which, though ending in divorce, gave me the opportunity to mother a fifth wonderful child.
 My varied life experiences — including the recent birth of my sixth child, who I lovingly call and to whom I accurately refer as “Management” — afforded me an empathy that propelled my work in social justice and educational access.
-I have counted and continue to count my five children as the reason I do this work.
+I have counted and continue to count my six children as the reason I do this work.